patrickjwoods/blog/_posts/2015-08-25-startup-naming-field-guide.markdown

 - **Sound** — Is it easily to say?
 Does it sound good when spoken?
 - **Energy** — It may pass other criteria but is it flat?
 - **Warmth** — Is it too tech-y?
 Does it need a more human quality?
-- **Depth** — Is the name idea or construction extendable to other aspects of the brand, for instance design, tone of voice, messaging? like Ernie’s.
+- **Depth** — Is the name idea or construction extendable to other aspects of the brand, for instance design, tone of voice, messaging?
 - **Intangibles** — Sometimes the one that feels right is best.

 In addition to these factors, we prefer names that have an obvious spelling and don’t include random capitalizations or require camel case to make sense.